bcugurlu/cmpe150-ps/README.md

 For your inquiries about the problem sessions please do not hesitate to contact me via "burak.ugurlu1@boun.edu.tr".

-### Announcement (posted on Dec 6): No online PS for this week, recording will be directly uploaded to YouTube on Dec 10.
+### Announcement (posted on Dec 6): No online PS for this week, recording will be directly uploaded to YouTube.

 PS | Date | Topics
 --- | --- | ---